Photographers don't let disabilities get in their way

 Declaring independence

-Greg Wickenburg, a quadriplegic after a car accident in 1982, thrives on such independence.
+Greg Wickenburg, who has been a quadriplegic since a car accident in 1982, thrives on such independence.
 He often drives around his Chandler, Arizona, neighborhood in his wheelchair looking for inspiring sights among parks, wildlife and plants to use as subjects in his photos.

 Wickenburg specializes in multiple exposures, a camera technique where the photographer opens the shutter more than once to expose a single image.
 Two or more photos are superimposed on top of each other, which lets the photographer achieve creative effects like adding people to a scene who weren't originally there, or filling silhouettes with patterns and textures.